ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/StateSaver.rst

         StateSaver.properties: "color, border.color, border.width"
     }

-`StateSaver </sdk/apps/qml/Ubuntu.Components/StateSaver/>`__ computes a unique identifier for the attachee using the component's and all its parents' *id*.
+:ref:`StateSaver <sdk_ubuntu_components_statesaver>` computes a unique
+identifier for the attachee using the component's and all its parents' *id*.
 Therefore attachee component as well as all its parents must have a valid ID set.

 The following example will give error for the *input*, as the root component has no id specified: